waterflowseast/waterflowseast/README.md

-This is the source code of [WaterFlowsEast.com](http://waterflowseast.com).
+This web app implements a forum, you can run on your local machine by taking the below actions:

 # RUN ON LOCAL